thiadeliria/Pacman/README.md

 Pac-Man now quickly and confidently gobbles up all the food in the maze.
 A* expands only 2,748 nodes compared to BFS' 16,688, and still manages to find a decently short solution.

+#### Comparison
+Among the three algorithms, only BFS finds the optimal solution.
+However, BFS is space-expensive as it expands an enormous number of nodes.
+DFS is space-efficient but yields a long and unattractive solution.
+A* Search with heuristic generates a solution that is very close to the optimal length, but does this without using up excessive space.